Myofascial Pain Integrated Self-care Treatment

 “I realized I have a lot of habits that contribute to my pain,” says Olivia.
 Topping the list were forward head posture, tensing the jaw, hunched shoulders, and sitting too much at work.
 As a catastrophe risk analyst for an insurance company, Olivia spends most of her day sitting in front of a computer.
 Olivia found the training easy to use and talked to every Wednesday by telephone with Dr. Fricton.
 Smaller stepping stones reduced the feeling of being overwhelming.

 “We talked through things that were coming up in my life and my coach helped me set reasonable goals and provided accountability for reaching those goals.
 I tend to be an overachiever and set the bar too high.
 It was nice to have someone to talk with about what’s actually attainable.
-The health coaching is personalized to the needs of each person.
+Our health coaching is personalized to the needs of each person.
 It’s focused on where you are now, where you want to go, and what’s important to you.” – Olivia

 Olivia is trying to do more power walking and biking.
 On days that she can’t fit in a longer workout, she does at least 20 minutes of brisk walking.
 Sometimes she takes the stairs up to her office, which is on the 11th floor.
-Many patients are hesitant to move when dealing with chronic pain.
+Many patients are hesitant to move when dealing with chronic pain prevention.
 However, physical movement is precisely what’s needed.

 Overcoming Myofascial Pain with the “HEALS” Strategy